What is temporary protection?

 How is temporary protection granted in Romania?

-stateless persons and nationals of third countries other than Ukraine who can prove legal residence in Ukraine on the basis of a valid permanent residence permit issued in accordance with Ukrainian legislation and who are unable to return to their country or region of origin in safe and sustainable conditions can only register with the Immigration Directorate/services/bureaux.
+Stateless persons and nationals of third countries other than Ukraine who can prove legal residence in Ukraine on the basis of a valid permanent residence permit issued in accordance with Ukrainian legislation and who are unable to return to their country or region of origin in safe and sustainable conditions can only register with the Immigration Directorate/services/bureaux.

 Is there a deadline by which I can register as a beneficiary of temporary protection?